osbornetunde/emoji/README.md

-Instruction:
+Instruction
+====
----First run "npm install" to install the necessary libraries
+-First run "npm install" to install the necessary libraries.
----You can start the program with "npm start" on your terminal
+-You can start the program with "npm start" on your terminal.